mazzalab/fastqwiper/README.md

 # FastqWiper
-`FastqWiper` is a Python application that wipes wrong and uncompliant reads from FASTQ files.
+`FastqWiper` is a Python application that wipes out wrong and uncompliant reads from FASTQ files.

 Complex workflows that join `FastqWiper` with other existing tools to **recover** corrupted `fastq.gz` files, **drop** wrong lines and **remove** unpaired reads can be run